Judges' dueling decisions put access to a key abortion drug in jeopardy nationwide

 Dueling decisions

-The implications of the Texas ruling is complicated by the outcome of the Washington state lawsuit filed by a coalition of 12 Democratic attorneys general.
-The group sought to block the FDA from pulling the drug from the market and asked the court to remove the agency's additional layer of restrictions on mifepristone.
+The implications of the Texas ruling is complicated by the outcome of the Washington state lawsuit.

-The judge in that case ruled Friday that defendants are barred from "altering the status quo and rights as it relates to the availability of Mifepristone."

-Washington State Attorney General Bob Ferguson has told NPR that he believes his lawsuit could make it possible for patients in those dozen states to continue using mifepristone for abortion — even if the federal judge in Texas issues a ruling intended to block access.

-Amanda Allen, senior counsel and director for the The Lawyering Project, which supports abortion rights, says the two courts "could come out with two very conflicting orders, and they could impose very different obligations on the FDA that would be very untenable for the FDA to try to reconcile."
+Prior to the rulings being issued, Amanda Allen, senior counsel and director for the The Lawyering Project, which supports abortion rights, told NPR that the prospect of "two very conflicting orders" from federal courts "could impose very different obligations on the FDA that would be very untenable for the FDA to try to reconcile."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.